I couldn't take it anymore.

 They're not alone.

 In fact an Associated Press/GfK Public Affairs & Corporate Communications poll conducted in 2014 saw that women proposed in only about 5 percent of heterosexual couples surveyed.

-Despite heterosexual marriages being more equitable than ever before -- as men and women divide the household chores, child-rearing and bill paying -- equity stops at marriage's inception, author Kamy Wicoff told ABC News.
+Despite heterosexual marriages being more equitable than ever before -- as men and women divide the household chores, child-rearing and bill paying -- equity appears to stop at marriage's inception.
+Author Kamy Wicoff agreed.

 "Women are caught in a Catch 22, sort of, between feminism and tradition where on the one hand they think of themselves as independent.
-On the other hand, they want to be proposed to and they have to kind of walk that line," she added.
+On the other hand, they want to be proposed to and they have to kind of walk that line," she told ABC News.